Müllheim-Wigoltingen railway station

 Müllheim-Wigoltingen railway station is a railway station in the Swiss canton of Thurgau.
 It lies on the border between the municipality of Wigoltingen and the municipality of Müllheim.
+The station is located on the Winterthur–Romanshorn railway line, within fare zone 923 of the Ostwind tariff network (Tarifverbund Ostwind).

+The railway station is linked with the Conny-Land animal theme park in Lipperswil via a bus line (832).

+Service

-The station is located on the Winterthur–Romanshorn railway line.
-It is an intermediate stop on Zurich S-Bahn services S24 and S30.
+The station is an intermediate stop on Zurich S-Bahn services S24 and S30.